 (4) waste regulation focuses on the control of goods (Tromans, 2001).

 The control of goods, and the valuation and thus the commodification of goods, are thus central to the legal regulation of waste, and ‘[s]mart and proportionate regulation, effectively enforced, is essential in managing waste’ (DEFRA, January 2018, p.
 2).
 There is a considerable parallel here with circular economic thought on waste, shown above.
-However, an overarching market-based regulatory framework is not the only way to deal with waste.
-Law, as a social institution in general, and property regimes in particular, are very capable of restricting and controlling waste and the marginal property practices that engage with waste.
+Nevertheless, it must be recognised that the Waste Directive regulatory framework does not promote a CE, and claims to adherence towards CE principles were not accepted as sufficient to overturn obligations set by the Waste Directive 2008 in AS Tallinna Vesi v Keskkonnaamet [2019] Environmental Law Review 30.
+The EU essentially acknowledged this in its most recent Waste Directive (Directive (EU) 2018/851 of the European Parliament and of the Council of 30 May 2018 amending Directive 2008/98/EC on waste), yet even such steps have rightly been criticised for focusing only on the reintegration of waste rather than addressing broader CE issues (Mélon, 2019), for failing to provide a meaningful definition of EC (Lingl and Marcó, 2019).
+Moreover, an overarching market-based regulatory framework is not the only way to deal with waste.
+Law, as a social institution in general, and property regimes in particular, are very capable of restricting and controlling waste and the marginal property practices that engage with waste, even if such (jurisdictionally restricted) regimes are not accounted for in broader supranational regulatory frameworks (for criticism of the EU’s approach, see Thomas, 2020 forthcoming).

 Waste has always been part of society, yet wasting is often subject to moralistic denunciation (Strasser, 2000; Scanlan 2005; Pye, 2010; Miller, 2012, ch.
 3; Trentman, 2016, ch.
 17).
-This is probably because waste can simultaneously be good as well as bad, and it can either be deliberately unseen or where it is observed it ‘evokes such intense negativity’ that it obscures its causes (Cortez, 2012, p.
+This is probably because waste can be simultaneously good and bad.
+Waste can be deliberately unseen, or, if it is observed, its causes can be obscured by the ‘intense negativity’ wasting evokes (Cortez, 2012, p.
 277; Douglas, 1966).
-In turn this may simply because waste reveals things about us and to us, and represents hidden and histories and conceptualizations of societies, individuals and material civilization (Pye, 2010; Fennetaux, Junqua and Vasset, 2015).
-It is unsurprising then to think of wasting as ‘a contested social process’ and ‘a regulated exchange of value between objects’ (O’Brien, 1999, p.
+It has been suggested that our negative views on waste come about because wasting reveals things about us, as individuals and societies, that we would otherwise want kept hidden (Pye, 2010; Fennetaux, Junqua and Vasset, 2015).
+Wasting has thus, unsurprisingly, been called ‘a contested social process’ and ‘a regulated exchange of value between objects’ (O’Brien, 1999, p.
 270-271), though in this context ‘regulated exchange of value’ is not primarily a commercial construct; wasting does not rest solely on value.
 This is especially where the disponors are people, where the act of disposal is a spectrum of highly contested practices (Gregson, Metcalfe, and Crewe, 2007; O’Brien, 2007; Gregson, 2007; Gregson and Crewe, 2003).